Soham Shaheval/substrate/03

 The lesson is not that computer-use benchmarks are useless.
 The lesson is more precise: a deterministic, static environment can accidentally measure trajectory replayability instead of robust interactive capability.
 Benchmark design has become environment design.

-Agent evaluation is moving from scorekeeping to substrate design.
+Agent evaluation is moving from scorekeeping to trajectory-first measurement.
 We used to evaluate model outputs.
-Agents force us to evaluate trajectories.
-Trajectories require harnesses.
-Harnesses produce signals.
-Those signals now train, gate, route, and monitor the agent.
+Agents force us to preserve rollouts.
+Rollouts become views, replay targets, monitor inputs, training data, and eventually the substrate the next agent learns from.

 Figure 01 · click rows